marier-nico/blog/source/_posts/My-Self-Hosted-File-Sharing-Syncing-Backup-Solution.md

 BorgBackup is quick, easy to work with, secure and reliable.
 It's actively developped and has many users, so there's a good community surrounding it.

-White Amazon S3 is more expensive than some other services (like Backblaze B2), it offers much more flexibility and makes some very good guarantees regarding the safety and availability of data stored within it.
+While Amazon S3 is more expensive than some other services (like Backblaze B2), it offers much more flexibility and makes some very good guarantees regarding the safety and availability of data stored within it.
 This added reliability makes it more suitable (in my opinion) for backups than Backblaze B2.

 ## Syncthing